Teaching with Technology

 • BIO 455: Biology of Viruses with Professor Peggy Richey.
 Her students researched a specific virus and created a Google Site to display their research.
 Unfortunately, due to copyright law, we are unable to show student examples from this course.

-• EDU 226: Educational Technology with Professor Candace Wentz.
-Students had a community-based project with Shaker Village in which they could creater any type of media project based on a specific need that Shaker Village had.
+• EDU 226: Educational Technology with Candace Wentz.
+Students had a community-based project with Shaker Village in which they could create any type of media project based on a specific need that Shaker Village had.

 • In the HIS 387: The Crusades course with Professor Amos Tubb, students created a 30-40 minute documentary on the Crusades.
 Dividing roles within each group, each group had to develop the storyboard, write the narration, direct the filming production, edit their video, create costumes, etc. Students in this class used the CTL video equipment to film their projects and they edited their videos in iMovie on the CTL Media Lab computers.